About the course

 You will be placed within one of our Primary Schools, with age ranges of 4-11.
 You will be placed in a 'home' school for the whole of the Autumn and Summer Terms, and a contrasting school for the Spring Term where you will gain experience of an opposite key stage.
 If desired, we can give you a taster experience of a secondary school also.

-Exeter is relatively compact and trainees can easily engage with all of the schools across the city conveniently, without having to make long journeys.
 We make every effort to try to place trainees within schools that are accessible for their circumstances and which also meet their needs.
 We can offer experience and placements in schools which have specialist SEN provision as well as experience within the hospital setting.
+We cannot guarantee that your placement will be within a particular school, but our partnership allows for a wide range of suitable placements.

 Trainees come together as a cohort for the taught elements of the course each week.
 The practical, school based learning dovetails into the academic course.
 The Consortium and its schools have an enviable track record in CPD and staff development and value the opportunity to prepare the next generation of outstanding teachers for their schools.
-Some of the training is delivered at West Exe School and some training is delivered by SLEs in their own schools, allowing you to visit many schools across the city over the year, allowing you to see a diverse range of settings.
+Some of the training is delivered at West Exe School and some training is delivered by SLEs in their own schools, allowing you to visit many schools across the city over the year and see a diverse range of settings.

 - Graduate Status or equivalent

-- Passes at GCSE in English, Maths and Science at grade C
+- GCSEs in English, Maths and Science at grade C / level 4 or above

 We are looking for candidates who have what we think it takes to become good or outstanding Teachers.
 There are particular qualities that such teachers possess: